silverstripe/silverstripe-framework/docs/en/installation/mac-osx.md

 to manage your packages.

 If you want to use the default OSX PHP version then you will need to recompile your own versions of PHP with GD.
-Providing instructions for how to recompile PHP is beyond the scope of our documentation but try a online search.
+Providing instructions for how to recompile PHP is beyond the scope of our documentation but try an online search.

 ## Installing MAMP